Smart Home Choices Wired vs. WirelessCaroline Laurenson

 - Think about your future needs.
 If this is your forever home, you want to make sure that it can adapt as your needs change.
 Smart home technology can help to support you to maintain your independence and wellbeing.

 If you are looking to create a smart home on a budget, we have a great free 14 page eBook that guides you through in more detail some of the design choices and our favourite budget buys.
-You can access this via the header bar our website by subscribing to the mailing list or drop us an email to email@example.com and we’ll send you an electronic copy.
+You can access this via the header bar on our website by subscribing to the mailing list or drop us an email to firstname.lastname@example.org and we’ll send you an electronic copy.
 We love to hear your stories of how you are using smart home technologies and any tips that you might have discovered to share with others, so please do get in touch also on our social media channels.